tunexlevel/wallet-api/README.md

 4. Rename the .env.example file to .env and update the variables with the database credentials created

-5. Also update .src/config/config.json file with database crendentials also for the cli

-6. Create the tables by running this command on the terminal - npm run migrate
+5. Create the tables by running this command on the terminal - npm run migrate

-7. Update the src/doc files with the host url for the api documentations
+6. Update the doc files with the host url for the api documentations

-8. Start the application by runing - npm run dev
+7. Start the application by runing - npm run dev

-9. You can access the application on hosturl:port/api-docs
+8. You can access the application on hosturl:port/ and documentation on hosturl:port/api-docs